Sweet smell of success as Treatt wins Business of the Year crown

 “Since then we have seen the completion of the merger with French company Schneider Electric which has created a £3 billion software business headquartered in Cambridge controlling over 4,400 people across 80 locations in over 40 countries.”

-Heather Richards, chief executive of Transversal, won the Cambridge Judge Business School Woman of the Entrepreneur Award.
+Heather Richards, chief executive of Transversal, won the Cambridge Judge Business School Woman Entrepreneur of the Year Award.
 Professor Sucheta Nadkarni of Cambridge Judge said: “Heather has successfully led the business through a reorganisation and a shift in the overall strategic direction of the company towards the contact centre market – focusing on the positive impact that Transversal’s Prescience platform can bring to business operations.

 “During this period, Transversal has seen new business revenue increases of over 60 per cent in this market.
 As part of this strategic change, Heather has also led the product teams to capitalise on the AI aspects of Transversal’s Prescience platform – looking to further develop not only Transversal’s multi-lingual natural language search, but also utilise machine learning to enhance the intelligence of its predictive capabilities.”